DIMESTeam/DIMES/README.md

 #### Test Instances

 The test instances are originally provided by [Fu et al. (2021)](https://github.com/Spider-SCNU/TSP).
-We reformat them for convenience for our code.
+We have reformated them for our code.
 Reformatted test instances are provided [here](@).
 Please put the reformatted test instances in folder `data/test`.

 #### Predicted Heatmaps